My name is Louise and this is my story of living with a rare cancer called Pseudomyxoma Peritonei (PMP).

 In December 2014 I underwent radical surgery at Basingstoke & North Hampshire Hospital.
 Known as ‘The Mother Of All Surgeries’, my surgery involved removing the areas of mucinous tumours as well as all my non-essential organs.
 During an eight hour operation I had my gall bladder, spleen, lesser and greater omentum, uterus, Fallopian tubes, ovaries, cervix and appendix (where the cancer had originated from) removed.
 My liver, rectum and diaphragm were stripped as well.

-Since my treatment I have been diagnosed with an underactive thyroid, chronic fatigue/ME, PTSD, high anxiety and severe depression.
+Since my original diagnosis I have been diagnosed with an underactive thyroid, chronic fatigue/ME, PTSD, short bowel syndrome, high anxiety and severe depression.
 I am also menopausal.
 I have symptoms from most of these conditions every day but life goes on and I do my best to live a ‘normal’ life!

-In my spare time I enjoy going to the gym, travelling, scuba diving, writing, painting, listening to music and going for long walks in the countryside.
-I have a weakness for cakes, holidays in Ibiza, dogs, coffee and wine.
-I also love anything macabre and have a burgeoning skull collection!
+In my spare time I enjoy going to the gym, travelling, writing, painting, listening to music and going for long walks in the countryside.
+I love cakes, coffee, nature, dogs and holidays in Ibiza and anything macabre.
+I also have a burgeoning skull collection!

 About Pseudomyxoma Peritonei (PMP)*